Sona Build Guide by astrolia

 |Power Chord is Sona's passive.
 After casting 3 basic spells (QWE), her next autoattack will do additional magic damage based on her level and her AP.
 Her autoattack will also have an additional effect based on what her last used spell was.
 Once Power Chord is charged, Sona won't autoattack nearby minions or champions, so you can purposely save the Power Chord charge to use a specific effect.|

 After, max the skill you didn't max first.
-A single point of Song of Celerity is good enough for the Power Chord effect.
+A single point of Song of Celerity is good enough for the Power Chord effect at level 4.
 You can also hold off getting any points in Song of Celerity until level 8 or 13 if you don't need the Power Chord effect.